cesarsantos96/bootstrap/README.md

 ## Develop typography

-    - Understand how Bootstrap makes it easy to customize typography in a web project;
+ Understand how Bootstrap makes it easy to customize typography in a web project;
-    - Use Bootstrap classes to style different text elements,
-    - Explore the style variations available in Bootstrap to modify font size, weight, and other properties.
+ Use Bootstrap classes to style different text elements, Explore the style variations available in Bootstrap to modify font size, weight, and other properties.

 ## Develop tables

-    -Create tables efficiently using Bootstrap;
+Create tables efficiently using Bootstrap;
-    -Explore the styling classes offered by Bootstrap to improve the visual presentation of tables;
+Explore the styling classes offered by Bootstrap to improve the visual presentation of tables;
-    - Adjust the width and spacing of tables to ensure they fit harmoniously into a website's layout.
+ Adjust the width and spacing of tables to ensure they fit harmoniously into a website's layout.

 ## Develop buttons